-Telehealth has a couple of purely technological advantages that improve the whole experience for you and your patient.
+Telehealth video calls have a couple of purely technological advantages that improve the whole experience for you and your patient.

 As a mobile doctor, you need to make sure you can reach your patients beyond traditional clinical environments.

 Having a scheduling option via the video service platform that you sign up for is extremely useful.
-The free versions of Skype, Zoom or Microsoft Teams don’t include this option.
-However it’s worthwhile having it as it takes off the burden of managing your calendar.
-It can also allow your patients to book appointments much more easily.
-The changes to your calendar will be done fuss-free too.
+The free versions of Skype, Zoom, or Microsoft Teams don’t include this option.

 What video platforms can make extremely easy for you is payments.
 By signing up for a specific platform make sure you check how payments are handled:

 - When will your funds be available to you?
 This could be after each consultation, or on specific dates each month.